ArduPilot/ardupilot_wiki/dev/source/docs/flytos.rst

 FlytOS
 ======

-`FlytOS <https://flytbase.com>`_ is a software framework which provides Drone APIs and SDKs for building high-level drone applications such as aerial delivery, precision agriculture, surveys, photography, industrial inspections and disaster management.
+`FlytOS Website <https://flytbase.com>`_ is a software framework which provides Drone APIs and SDKs for building high-level drone applications such as aerial delivery, precision agriculture, surveys, photography, industrial inspections and disaster management.
 It is designed to enable drone-developers build advanced drone applications using its open APIs.

 FlytOS is based on Linux and ROS (Robot Operating System), making it an ideal platform for building commercial as well as research orientated drone applications.
 It supports a wide range of hardware options such as *Raspberry Pi 3, Odroid XU4, Nvidia TX1, Intel Edison, Intel Aero and FlytPOD*.
 It uses MAVLink to communicate with the autopilot, and exposes high level FlytAPIs in *ROS, CPP, Python, REST and Websocket*.
 This makes it easy to build high-level applications using computer-vision, machine-learning, cloud-connectivity and enables developers to create their custom user-interfaces on web/mobile devices of their choice.
 FlytOS also has modules to manage payloads, security and updates.
 The modular design of FlytOS allows for integration with external ROS/Linux libraries and custom data plumbing between onboard and offboard apps.
 FlytOS aims to provide a standard language for the drone application developers to talk to their drones.